crossbario/autobahn-python/examples/wamp/rpc/simple/README.md

 RPCs with AutobahnPython
 ========================

-This example show how to do Remote Procedure Calls ("RPCs") with AutobahnPython.
+The examples introduce Remote Procedure Calls ("RPCs") programming with AutobahnPython.

-It includes a server which provides some methods exported for RPC ("remoted methods"), a JavaScript client using AutobahnJS and a Python client using AutobahnPython.
+Included are servers which provide methods exported for RPC ("remoted methods"), JavaScript clients using AutobahnJS and a Python clients using AutobahnPython.

-Further, since it's a standard WAMP service, any WAMP client can use the service.
+Further, since AutobahnPython provides standard WAMP RPC services, any WAMP client can use the service.
 You can access it i.e. from a native Android app via AutobahnAndroid.

 Also see the companion [AutobahnAndroid example](https://github.com/tavendo/AutobahnAndroid/tree/master/Demo/SimpleRpc).